Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Introduction

+The goal of this paper is to address robustness analysis problems where the admissible uncertainty domain is a subset of $[-1,1]^m$ defined by excluding certain regions.
+Specifically, let $c_1(\delta), ..., c_n(\delta)$ denote a set of differentiable constraints defining the parametric space

+Since solving the worst-case search problems enables the robust control problem~\eqref{eq:Hinf_multiobj} to be addressed using the approach of~\cite{apkarian2015a}, this paper focuses on worst-case search for the $\mathcal H_\infty$ norm:

+Worst-case stability analysis is also investigated, as it is implicitly required to ensure that the norms remain finite.
+Following~\cite{apkarian2015a,Apkarian2017wc}, it is formulated as

-Our focus is twofold.
-Firstly, we seek computationally efficient techniques that can be integrated into robust control design, alternating between multi-models controller synthesis and worst-case search as in~\cite{apkarian2015a}, to solve the standard problem \eqref{eq:Hinfproblem} and its multi-objectives formulation \eqref{eq:Hinf_multiobj} in reasonable time.
-Secondly, we aim to assess their reliability in consistently detecting global worst-case configurations as a validation tool.
+where $A(K,\delta)$ denotes the state matrix of the closed-loop system and $\alpha(\cdot)$ denotes the spectral abscissa.
+These two problems are addressed through local optimization.
+The rationale for this choice is twofold.
+First, we seek computationally efficient techniques that can be integrated into robust control design, alternating between multi-model controller synthesis and worst-case search as in~\cite{apkarian2015a}, in order to solve Problem~\eqref{eq:Hinf_multiobj} within reasonable computational time.
+Second, as a validation tool, we aim to complement conventional global exploration techniques, for example by enhancing Monte Carlo simulations through the addition of a local search to improve the detection of rare worst-case configurations, or by extending existing local-search-based approaches used in $\mu$-analysis for lower-bound computation.

-The robust control and analysis approaches discussed above do not address the constrained case, at least not in their current implementations.
-Nevertheless, quantifying robustness can still be approached with Monte-Carlo sampling; samples that do not satisfy the nonlinear constraint are simply discarded.
-Evaluating the stability or the norm of a linear system at a given parametric configuration is relatively fast, and easily parallelizable; moreover, the number of evaluations required to provide the desired levels of probability and confidence is independent from the number of parameters~\cite{Tempo1996}.
-However, finding a worst case, e.g. to address problems \eqref{eq:wc_perfo} or \eqref{eq:wc_stab}, may require numerous function evaluations and lead to a significant computation time, especially in critical systems for which even rare worst cases must be avoided.
-This is particularly an issue when the robustness analysis iterates with controller design to perform robust tuning.

-In this paper, we demonstrate new properties of the class of upper-$C^1$ functions~\cite{Spingarn81}, and in particular the convergence of Sequential Quadratic Programming (SQP)~\cite{Nocedal2006}, a standard constrained optimization algorithm, when applied to such functions even though they are not smooth.
-We deduce that SQP can be applied to the nonsmooth problem \eqref{eq:wc_perfo}, and to \eqref{eq:wc_stab} under an additional assumption.
-Then, relying on built-in MATLAB functions, we propose to explore the parametric space with either Particle Swarm Optimization (PSO)~\cite{Kennedy1995}, tackling the nonlinear constraint through a penalty approach~\cite{Davenport}, or Monte-Carlo sampling (if stochastic guarantees are sought), and subsequently refine the search with SQP to find Karush-Kuhn-Tucker points of the optimization problem.
-Then, following the approach of \cite{apkarian2015a}, this worst-case search method is then combined with multi-models controller optimization \cite{apkarian2006} to perform robust control.
-To the best of our knowledge, this is the first robust $\mathcal H_\infty$ control approach that tackles nonlinear constraints on the uncertain parameters.